ElianEgrt/Projet-Long/Readme.md

 This build the `public` folder which contains all _.html_ and _.css_ files to run our website.

-In addition, to manage the dynamical side of our website, an asynchronous function (`genHtml` specified in `src/index.js`) is called each time the website user asks for a dynamical content (to generate the html files according to this request and store them in the `public` folder).
+In addition, to manage the dynamical side of the homepage, an asynchronous function (`genHtml` specified in `src/index.js`) is called each time the website user asks for a dynamical content (preferences, high font size and contrast mode, search bar & page navigation), to generate the html files according to this request and store them in the `public` folder.

+All the homepage dynamical content is implemented and managed thanks to the HTML ```html <form>```.
+It allows to use GET requests along with parameters, that are then recovered in `serveFilm.js`, `serveHome.js` & `serveSearch.js` located in `server/middlewares/` folder.

-Express simply serves all these files located in the `public` folder.
+Finally, Express simply serves the HTML and CSS files located in the `public` folder.

 ```javascript
 // server/index.js